-What is a VCT (Venture Capital Trust)?
+What are the VCT (Venture Capital Trust) tax reliefs?

 Venture Capital Trusts (or VCT) are specialised funds that invest in new, small, innovative companies that need some financial support.